 3. Self Employed :

 If you are self-employed and contribute to the cultural, athletic or agricultural sectors of the Canadian economy then this program is for you.
-You must have at least 2 years of experience in the certain categories to be eligible for this immigration program.
+You must have at least 2 years of experience in certain categories to be eligible for this immigration program.

 Immigration through Family Class:

 If you have immediate family who is Canadian Citizens or permanent residents you have the chance to move permanently to Canada under the family class sponsorship programs.
 All eligible sponsors can sponsor their spouse, common-law partners, parents, siblings, children and close relatives to Canada.
 To be a sponsor you must be at least 18 years of age and take no social assistance.
-You must be able to support your family financially before sponsoring them to Canada.
+You must be able to support your family financially before sponsoring them in Canada.

 Immigrate as a Protected person or Refugee:

 If you are in fear of persecution, danger or at risk of cruel treatment and punishment in your home country you can immigrate to Canada as a protected person or refugee.
 The Department of Immigration and Refugee Board (IRB) will assess your application based on certain factors and decide whether you are a protected person or a convention refugee.
 After your assessment has been approved as a “protected person” you may apply for permanent residency.
 You will NOT be eligible if: